 Removal of duds: In the urgency of a combat situation, anything that does not present an immediate threat will probably not be addressed.
 Inert, inactive, dud or unfuzed devices are also removed and destroyed during Humanitarian Demining.

 Speed is not the main priority in Humanitarian Demining.

 Civilians are always the beneficiaries of Humanitarian Demining activity.

 Safety in Humanitarian Demining relates first to the safety of the end-user of the land, then to the safety of the deminers.

-Clearance in humanitarian demining requires the removal of all explosive devices whether fuzed, fired or otherwise.
+Humanitarian demining requires the removal of ALL explosive hazards whether fuzed, fired or otherwise.

-There is no such thing as a level of "acceptable personnel injury" during Humanitarian Demining.
+There is no such thing as a level of "acceptable injury" during Humanitarian Demining.